jagerber48/sciform/docs/source/usage.rst

-the default parts-per forms along with any global ``extra_parts_per_forms``, then checking the default IEC prefixes along with any global ``extra_iec_prefixes``. if no valid translations are discovered or more than one valid translation is discovered an exception is raised.
+the default parts-per forms along with any global ``extra_parts_per_forms``, then checking the default IEC prefixes along with any global ``extra_iec_prefixes``.
+If an IEC prefix is detected then the exponent base is chosen to be 2. if no valid translations are discovered or more than one valid translation is discovered an exception is raised.